-The winter holiday season is upon us, and there’s magic in the air.
-For those who celebrate Christmas, its traditions and customs are held close to our hearts: the warmth of a crackling fire, exchanging gifts with loved ones, and the sweet smells of a Christmas feast.
+For many in the U.S. who celebrate Christmas, its traditions and customs are held close to our hearts: the warmth of a crackling fire, exchanging gifts with loved ones, and the sweet smells of a Christmas feast.

 Single on Christmas Eve?
 This tradition in Czech Republic will give you a glimpse into your future.
-On Christmas Eve, single women will stand facing away from the front door, throw a shoe over their shoulder, and see how it lands.
+On Christmas Eve, single women hoping for a match will stand facing away from the front door, throw a shoe over their shoulder, and see how it lands.
 If it lands with the toe pointing towards the door, she will marry in the next year.
 But if the heel is facing the door, she’s going to have to wait longer to find her perfect mate.

-An Inuit Christmas feast will traditionally include kiviak, which ferments auk birds inside the skin of a seal.
+An Inuit Christmas feast in Greenland will traditionally include kiviak, which ferments auk birds inside the skin of a seal.
 With as much air removed as possible, it is placed under a flat stone where it ferments for months and is ready to be eaten just in time for Christmas or other winter celebrations.

 We could all use a little R&R around this hectic time of year.
 In Finland, people often enjoy a Christmas sauna after a night of feasting, caroling, and drinking ale.
 As part of the country’s centuries-old tradition of Christmas Peace, stores close down, public transportation slows, and peaceful, respectful observance of Christmas begins on Christmas Eve.

 In Southern France, many families burn a log in their fireplace from Christmas Eve until New Year’s Day.
 This has roots in the traditional Yule log, which farmers would burn to bring good luck to their crops in the coming year.
 They would take a part of the log and wedge it into their plow for good fortune.
 These days, eating a bûche de Noël, a sponge cake shaped, frosted, and decorated to resemble a Yule log, is even more popular.

 Like Santa Claus himself, you’ve just traveled the world of Christmas traditions.
 Legend has it Santa can speak any language in the world — why not take a cue from the man in red and brush up on your own language skills?
-With Mango, choose from over 70 world languages from around the globe.
+With Mango, choose from over 70 world languages and dialects from around the globe.